Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 a 2-D list with the specified dimensions in which each cell has

-as its value the index of the column to which the cell belongs.
+as its value the index of the row to which the cell belongs.
 For

 example: